 Small conferences (up to 200 attendees)

-Small events demand simplicity, personality, and precision.
-You don't need enterprise-level systems — you need intuitive tools that help you create polished, on-brand experiences quickly.
+Small events reward simplicity and precision.
+You do not need enterprise-level systems.
+You need intuitive tools that help you create polished, on-brand experiences quickly.

 Best for: Workshops, fundraisers, local expos, leadership retreats.